stellar/stellar-protocol/sep-template.md

 accordingly.
 If a change does not have security implications, write "N/A".

 ## Changelog
+All SEPs should contain a changelog that succinctly lists its versions and what change was introduced in each version.
+Information included should contain a succinct by complete description of what has changed.
+Succinct is important so that over time a large changelog is easily digested.

+Example:

 - `v0.1.0`: Initial draft.
 - `v0.2.0`: Redesigned the API.
 - `v1.0.0`: Updated status to Active.
+- `v1.1.0`: Add new paremeters to the X endpoint.
+- `v1.1.1`: Fix misleading statements about the P parameter.